"Nothing Special"

 My views

-"Nothing special" offers a comprehensive approach to Zen.
+'Nothing special' offers a comprehensive approach to Zen.
 It allows for a way to find an inner center of peace by simply accepting what is, whether painful or pleasurable.
-This approach is indeed very honest towards life and it's useful for difficult times.

 "Turning our lives of drama to lives of no drama means turning a life where we're constantly seeking, analyzing, hoping, and dreaming into one of just experiencing life as it appears, right now.
 The key factor is awareness, just experiencing the pain as it is.
 Paradoxically, this is joy.
 There is no other joy on this earth except this."